20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 6. Fondamenta de la Verona

-Fondamenta de la Verona is one of those classic canal-side Instagram spots in Venice, Italy that is pretty relaxed.
-Have your photographer stand on the bridge while you walk along the canal for this perspective.
-It doesn’t get overly busy, which makes it one of the easier Venice photo spots to enjoy without stress.
+Fondamenta de la Verona is one of those canal-side Instagram spots in Venice, Italy that is pretty relaxed.
+To capture the shot, have your photographer stand on the bridge while you either lean against or sit on the wall.
 I’m always a sucker for skinny canals and colorful old buildings.

 Google Maps helps to navigate Venice up to a point, and I do recommend downloading an eSim in advance.
 But honestly, some of my favorite moments happened when we wandered in the general right direction and let the city unfold.
 It will lead you to beautiful destinations spots like this!